Jack Tizard: Move to the United Kingdom

 At the end of the war, Tizard took up an award he had been granted to study for a PhD at Oxford University.
 He travelled to the United Kingdom in December 1945.
 The subject he chose was social history.
-Jack did not like life in Oxford, including the elitism and snobbishness associated with the university.
+Tizard did not like life in Oxford, including the elitism and snobbishness associated with the university.
 He did, though, fall in love with an undergraduate, Barbara Parker (1926-2015) and they married in December 1947.
-To escape Oxford and earn some money, Jack spent a short time as a part-time teacher of logic with his former teacher, Karl Popper, who had been appointed Reader (and later Professor) of Logic and Scientific Method at the London School of Economics.
+To escape Oxford and earn some money, Tizard spent a short time as a part-time teacher of logic with his former teacher, Karl Popper, who had been appointed Reader (and later Professor) of Logic and Scientific Method at the London School of Economics.
 He then took a post as psychology lecturer at St Andrews University.
-Preferring research to teaching, through contacts in the British Psychological Society Jack was recommended to the psychiatrist Aubrey Lewis who was setting up a new research unit at the Maudsley Hospital in London, funded by the Medical Research Council.
+Preferring research to teaching, through contacts in the British Psychological Society Tizard was recommended to the psychiatrist Aubrey Lewis who was setting up a new research unit at the Maudsley Hospital in London, funded by the Medical Research Council.
 This was called the Occupational Adaptation Unit, later changed to the Social Psychiatry Unit.
-Jack began work there in April 1948.
+Tizard began work there in April 1948.
 He had continued his studies at Oxford University, but downgraded his degree there from PhD to BLitt, which he was awarded in 1948.
 He registered for a PhD at London University which he was awarded in 1951.

-Jack's initial brief, together with his colleague Neil O'Connor, was to research the occupational potential of people with learning disabilities (then called 'mental deficiency' and later 'mental handicap', terms that are now outdated).
+Tizard's initial brief, together with his colleague Neil O'Connor, was to research the occupational potential of people with learning disabilities (then called 'mental deficiency' and later 'mental handicap', terms that are now outdated).